 Similar triangles have the same basic shapes.
 Triangles having the same angles but different sizes are called Similar Triangles as the ratio of the sides remains the same.
-The rotated triangles or the mirror image triangles are also called Similar triangles as the angles and sizes are same.
+The rotated triangles or the mirror image triangles are also called Similar triangles as the angles and sizes are the same.

 Similar Triangles can be identified in three ways:

 Angle Angle Angle: Two triangles are said to be similar triangles if all the three sides of one triangle are equal to the corresponding angles of the other triangle.

 Side Side Side: Two Triangles are said to be similar if the sides of one triangle are equal or in the same ratio to the corresponding sides of another triangle.

 Side Angle Side: Two triangles are said to be similar if the two sides of one triangle are equal or in a ratio to the corresponding sides of the other triangle provided the included angles are also congruent.

 It bisects the angle at the vertex of an isosceles and equilateral triangle whose adjacent sides are equal.

 It also bisects the angle of the vertex of an isosceles and equilateral triangle.